The following is a guest post from Harrison Dromgoole, a Content Creator at Ordoro

 It’s a fulfillment model where merchants’ suppliers pack and ship out customers’ orders.
 It sounds similar to outsourced fulfillment, but the big word is ‘supplier.’
 Dropshippers have no inventory or warehouses – they have an agreement with a supplier to market and sell that suppliers’ products.
 Your entire back-office operations are put in their hands, and it’s a possibility to work with multiple suppliers.
 The merchant’s job is simple: sell the product and send the order to the product’s supplier to be fulfilled.

 Like outsourced warehousing, the ability to personalize packaging is sacrificed unless an agreement can be worked out with your supplier.
-A return policy also needs to hammered out to determine who receives the damaged, incorrect, or unwanted order.
+A return policy also needs to hammer out to determine who receives the damaged, incorrect, or unwanted order.
 Returns are an opportunity to learn what went wrong and correct an issue to keep a customer coming back.
 If it goes to the supplier’s warehouse, you won’t be able to collect that valuable information.

 It isn’t like in-house, where you can react to demand.
 Your product supply depends on the supplier, so any shortage in stock is out of your control.
 A customer upset that a product is out of stock is out of luck until the supplier has more.
-There’s also an underlying risk with dropshipping because you’re technically a middleman between customer and supplier.
+There’s also an underlying risk with drop shipping because you’re technically a middleman between customer and supplier.
 Ensuring that the supplier doesn’t simply take the customer’s information, cut you out, and sell to them directly is important.

 Which is just right

-Long story short, each of the above fulfillment methods lies on a spectrum of control, with in-house having the most and dropshipping the least.
+Long story short, each of the above fulfillment methods lies on a spectrum of control, with in-house having the most and drop shipping the least.
 All that matters is that you’re aware of the pros and cons of each.

 The reality is that your margins and own personal needs will determine which is just right for you.
 There’s no exact order quantity or revenue number that determines when you should choose one over another.
 If you’re all about preserving a strong brand and aren’t overwhelmed by fulfillment, having total control may be best.
 But if you’re completely repulsed by all things fulfillment, experiment with dropshipping.
 For a mix of both, outsourced may be optimal.